SEND and Inclusion Transformation

 Senior Leadership Communications

-A letter from Dan Barton, Deputy Director (Learning) at Leeds City Council regarding the next stage in the improvement of our SEND services.
+Update from Dan Barton, Deputy Director (Learning) and Gary Saul, Chief Officer Learning and Inclusion at Leeds City Council regarding the next stage in the improvement of our SEND services.

 Improving Education, Health and Care Needs Assessment (EHCNA) processes